renovate-bot/NeXTLinux-_-ecs-inventory/README.md

 # Anchore ECS Inventory

-`anchore-ecs-inventory` is a tool to gather an inventory of images in use by Amazon Elastic Container Service (ECS).
+`nextlinux-ecs-inventory` is a tool to gather an inventory of images in use by Amazon Elastic Container Service (ECS).

 ## Usage

-`anchore-ecs-inventory` is a command line tool.
+`nextlinux-ecs-inventory` is a command line tool.
 It can be run with the following
 command:

 ```
-$ anchore-ecs-inventory can poll Amazon ECS (Elastic Container Service) APIs to tell Anchore which Images are currently in-use
+$ nextlinux-ecs-inventory can poll Amazon ECS (Elastic Container Service) APIs to tell Anchore which Images are currently in-use

 Usage:
-  anchore-ecs-inventory [flags]
+  nextlinux-ecs-inventory [flags]
-  anchore-ecs-inventory [command]
+  nextlinux-ecs-inventory [command]

 Available Commands:
   completion  Generate Completion script